digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/troubleshooting_guide.rst

 For security reasons, Canton removes all details from auth errors.
 On the client side, you usually only see ``PERMISSION_DENIED/An error occurred.
 Please contact the operator and inquire about the request <no-correlation-id>``, so you need to inspect server logs to debug auth errors.

-To use an auth-enabled ledger api, the caller needs to attach an access token to the gRPC request.
+To use an auth-enabled ledger API, the caller needs to attach an access token to the gRPC request.
 These tokens are attached in the ``Authorization`` HTTP header.
 To see headers attached to incoming and outgoing requests, you need to set the log level to ``TRACE``. ``ApiRequestLogger`` will then output log lines containing ``received headers`` or ``sending response headers``.

 Filter-in expressions for lnav: